heathhenley/heathhenley.github.io/content/posts/campstove-cheme.md

 one the more difficult things to find a good estimate for
-- If we were to insulate the tank very well, the temperature would drop even more quickly, which means the pressure in the tank would drop (see the saturation pressure curve) - this will eventually lead to dropping below the chocked flow limit, and the flow will begin to decrease - finally as it cools further the flow will stop completely.
+- If we were to insulate the tank very well, the temperature would drop even more quickly, which means the pressure in the tank would drop (see the saturation pressure curve) - this will eventually lead to dropping below the choked flow limit, and the flow will begin to decrease - finally as it cools further the flow will stop completely.
 I guess this the reason why RV people use propane tank warmers - which is not something I thought about before!
 - Ice forming on the tank will increase the surface area of the tank, but it will also insulate the tank, so we'd have to consider the heat transfer properties of ice to get a better estimate of whether it's increasing or decreasing the exchange of heat with the surroundings.
-The ice itself condensing will also absorb heat from the tank, which is not something we've built into this model - but it's a cool idea to think about!
-I expect that because the ice forming on the tank is kind of sparse and frosty, it's probably got a lot of air trapped between the ice crystals and that might might make it more insulating than just a solid block of ice - but that's purely speculation on my part.
+The ice itself freezing from the condensed water will also heat the tank, which is not something we've built into this model - but it's a cool idea to think about.
+I also expect that because the ice forming on the tank is kind of sparse and frosty, it's probably got a lot of air trapped between the ice crystals and that might might make it more insulating than just a solid block of ice - but that's purely speculation on my part.
+Of course that also means it's got a lot of surface area to exchange heat with the surroundings, so there are a lot of competing effects there.
 - [Coleman's site](https://www.coleman.com/grills-stoves/camping-stoves/multi-burner/classic-propane-gas-camping-stove-2-burner/SAP_2000037883.html) says the 2 burner stove should last about an hour with both burner's on high and normal sized camping propane tank, we're getting about 2.5 hours for 1 burner, which to me suggests we're surprisingly in the ballpark.